sevifinance/Sevi-Docs/docs/seller/intro.md

 ## Custom builds

-API integrations and dashboards to integrate with your processes and core banking
+API integrations and dashboards to integrate with your processes, like banking, accounting or other platform